 Incorrigibility charges were sometimes laid at the request of mothers and fathers.
-75 At her mother's prompting, Velma Demerson's father had her arrested and charged under the Juvenile Delinquents Act as "incorrigible" on the grounds that she was unmarried and living with a man.
+At her mother's prompting, Velma Demerson's father had her arrested and charged under the Juvenile Delinquents Act as "incorrigible," on the grounds that she was unmarried and living with a man.
 Sentenced to the Belmont Home for Girls, Velma and the other inmates were transferred to the much more punitive Mercer Reformatory for Women, an adult prison for women convicted of serious crime, when the Belmont was converted into a senior's home.
 While at the Mercer she gave birth to her son, Harry Junior.
-76 Had Demerson and Yip married, her parents and the courts would not have been able to intervene, and she would have been spared the years of physical and emotional suffering at the hands of the Mercer staff.
-For example, when "an impetuous girl of 18 brought up in a convent" moved in with a man of Chinese heritage her father initiated a charge of incorrigibility against her.
-The court was forced to dismiss the charges because the daughter had married her lover; therefore the father had no legal authority over her.
+Had Demerson and Yip married, her parents and the courts would not have been able to intervene, and she would have been spared the years of physical and emotional suffering at the hands of the Mercer staff.

-As crimes, vagrancy and incorrigibility hardly seem significant yet they were among the most common charges women faced and punishments were often quite heavy.77 During the first decades of the twentieth century, sexual promiscuity among women was framed as a social, moral, and health problem caused by the rise of the urban working girl and the evil temptations of city life.
-Feminists and moral reformers were keen to use the coercive powers of the police, the courts, and the prison system to punish, control, and correct women who stepped outside the bounds of sexual respectability.
-78 To achieve this, they expanded the regulatory tools available.
-In addition to existing vagrancy laws, in Ontario the Female Refuges Act (OFRA) and the Juvenile Delinquents Act (JDA) introduced new ways to impose restrictive controls.79 Incorrigibility, or the refusal to follow parental or state dictates, was first introduced with the OFRA in 1897 but was more often used under the 1908 JDA.
-The act was a response to the crisis of poverty and the street crime and sexual promiscuity it produced in rapidly expanding urban centres like Toronto, problems that many considered to be compounded by the increased autonomy of young people and decline of parental control and Christian influence.
-Young men were targeted for property crimes like theft, women for crimes related to sexual morality.
-80 As Tamara Myers explains of the same phenomenon in Montreal, "as a group, female delinquents were identified as agents of immorality and, given the combination of their age, gender, and unwillingness to surrender to filial duty, they became a force to contend with.
-Their independence-personified by the working girl and cultural consumer-was read in sexual terms."81 Women and girls of white heritage who crossed the race line and mixed with men of non-white heritage were more likely to by harassed by the police and punished by the courts.82 Like the men they consorted with, single working girls and women who engaged in heterosocial activities were characterized as a threat to the nation-state.
+As crimes, vagrancy and incorrigibility hardly seem significant, yet they were among the most common charges women faced, and punishments were often heavy.78 During the first decades of the twentieth century, sexual promiscuity among women was framed as a social, moral, and health problem caused by the rise of the urban working girl and the evil temptations of city life.
+Feminists and moral reformers were keen to use the coercive powers of the police, the courts, and the prison system to punish, control, and correct women who stepped outside the bounds of sexual respectability,79 so they expanded the regulatory tools available.
+In addition to existing vagrancy laws, in Ontario the Female Refuges Act (OFRA) and the Juvenile Delinquents Act (JDA) introduced new ways to impose restrictive controls.80 Incorrigibility, or the refusal to follow parental or state dictates, was first introduced with the OFRA in 1897 but was more often used under the 1908 JDA.
+The act was a response to the crisis of poverty, and the street crime and sexual promiscuity it produced in rapidly expanding urban centres like Toronto, problems that many considered to be compounded by the increased autonomy of young people and decline of parental control and Christian influence.
+Young men were targeted for property crimes like theft, women for crimes related to sexual morality.81 As Tamara Myers explains of the same phenomenon in Montreal, "As a group, female delinquents were identified as agents of immorality and, given the combination of their age, gender, and unwillingness to surrender to filial duty, they became a force to contend with.
+Their independence-personified by the working girl and cultural consumer-was read in sexual terms."82 Women and girls of white heritage who crossed the race line and mixed with men of non-white heritage were more likely to be harassed by the police and punished by the courts.83 Like the men they consorted with, single working girls and women who engaged in heterosocial activities were characterized as a threat to the nation-state.